Eomm/notion-board/README.md

 - GitHub topics
 - Number of open issues, optionally filtered by labels
 - Number of open pull requests
-- Latesr version published on NPM
+- Latest version published on NPM
 - Checkbox to mark archived repositories
 - Direct link to the repository
 - Direct link to the NPM page